This document extends DonnaJobs Terms&Conditions.

 We do not intentionally target, or otherwise process information from individuals in the European Economic Area, the United Kingdom, and Switzerland who are under the age of 16.

-We do not create interest segments specifically designed for the purpose of online behavioural advertising.
+We do not create interest segments specifically designed for the purpose of online behavioral advertising.

 If you are a parent or guardian of a child under 16, please contact us if you are aware that your child has used our websites or apps or otherwise provided their information to us without your consent.
 We will delete or otherwise cease processing your child's personal information within a reasonable time.
 In accordance with industry best practice guidelines, we may retain your information for a reasonable amount of time to make sure that we do not contact you in the future.